 The Folly of Negative Interest Rates

 Hayes highlights how “Negative interest rates are another misguided attempt by the Central Banks of these countries to increase bank lending.
-What they are hoping for is, if they charge banks for depositing money, banks will decide to make more loans to earn more interest and not leave their reserves at the Central Bank and watch it deplete from deposit fees.”
+What they are hoping for is, if they charge banks for depositing money, banks will decide to make more loans to earn more interest and not leave their money at the Central Bank and watch it deplete from deposit fees.”

-The folly of negative interest rates will hopefully, be the wake-up call needed to move the economy from one over-reliant on finance and banking for debt-fueled growth to an economy “built on the blocking and tackling of economic growth: entrepreneurship, education, manufacturing, investment, and infrastructure.”
+Hayes hopes that the folly of negative interest rates will hopefully, be the wake-up call needed to move the economy from one over-reliant on finance and banking for debt-fueled growth to an economy “built on the blocking and tackling of economic growth: entrepreneurship, education, manufacturing, investment, and infrastructure.”

 These are the opinions of Tim Hayes and not necessarily those of Cambridge Investment Research.
 They are for informational purposes only, and should not be construed or acted upon as individualized investment advice.
 Securities offered through Cambridge Investment Research, Inc., a broker/dealer, member FINRA/SIPC.
 Investment advisory services offered through Cambridge Investment Research Advisors, Inc., a Federally registered investment advisor.
 39 Braddock Park #5 Boston, MA 02116 | |126 Horseneck Road, S. Dartmouth, MA 02748